Mishti92/writing-from-the-void/content/daily pages/feb 2025 and before/updates - 23 feb.md

-1. saturday 1st, [chai date](https://lu.ma/lo3zwyrp) ; capped at 10. let's chat about life, moving freely, business, creativity, existential crisis and all things love. i don't do one-on-one chai dates yet so this is an affordable and the only way to hire my brain for whatever is taking up your mind space
+1. saturday 1st March, [chai date](https://lu.ma/lo3zwyrp) ; capped at 10. let's chat about life, moving freely, business, creativity, existential crisis and all things love. i don't do one-on-one chai dates yet so this is an affordable and the only way to hire my brain for whatever is taking up your mind space.

 future plan: bimonthly at 2 different times to accomodate different time zones.